Why Service Members Deserve the Right to Repair

 UNITED STATES, JUL 8 – The Warrior Right to Repair Act would require contractors to provide fair access to parts and repair data, aiming to reduce costs and improve military readiness, supported by 74% of Americans.

-- On Tuesday, Senators Elizabeth Warren and Tim Sheehy introduced bipartisan legislation aimed at ensuring military personnel have access to the necessary tools and information to repair equipment.
+- On Tuesday, Senators Elizabeth Warren and Tim Sheehy introduced legislation aimed at requiring military contractors to provide equitable access to repair parts and technical data for defense equipment.

 Bipartisan bill would allow military servicemembers to repair own equipment